MycroftAI/documentation/docs/skill-development/intents/adapt-intents.md

 {% embed url="https://www.youtube.com/watch?v=zR9xvPtM6Ro" %}

 {% hint style="info" %}
-For technical details or usage of Adapt outside of a Mycroft Skill, see the Adapt documentation at:
+For technical details or usage of Adapt outside of a Mycroft Skill, see the [Adapt documentation](../../mycroft-technologies/adapt/README.md).
 {% endhint %}

 ## Defining keywords and entities